Layered Insights into Digestion and Healing

 A number of people have asked me to explain how I “got better” using TCM or even asked “what did you take?”
 Really, those sorts of questions have prompted this post.
 The formula by Dr. Liu, all those years ago, was a starting point, but it wasn’t a final answer.
 We aren’t static, and what we need changes, even from week to week.
 You don’t set a boat on the river and then just let go, do you, with no one steering?
 We’re also all unique in our health problems, and TCM follows the precept of “same disease, different treatment.”
 So, from these points of view, sharing the details of Dr. Liu’s formula doesn’t matter to helping others, not one little bit.

-In hindsight, if I had known what I know now, I could have healed myself in a week or two, at least before I took the Flagyl.
-My digestive problem was actually stress-induced, incurred through the loss of my project, my friends, and my savings.
+In hindsight, with what I know now, I can see that my digestive problem could have resolved quickly — before it was pushed into something deeper.
+It was actually stress-induced, incurred through the loss of my project, my friends, and my savings.
 However, Flagyl took my issues to another level, causing a real organic imbalance.
 Today, I would have treatment for this circumstance too, but back then, I was a rat in a maze.
 I lost trust in gastroenterology – because of this experience – but also because of the experiences of many of my patients, over the years.
 Except in acute cases, the profession of gastroenterology is far less substantial than it seems to be.

 The Japanese young woman from class miraculously became my girlfriend and then my wife, and we have a daughter together.
 Dr. Liu moved on, and the last I heard of him, he was practicing somewhere in the US.
 Neither of the friends who I mentioned became successful practitioners, although they both had intelligence and talent.